How does peritoneal dialysis (PD) work?

-During PD, you fill an area of your belly with a cleaning fluid called dialysate.
-The dialysate uses the lining that covers most of the organs in your belly, called the peritoneum, to serve as a filter for the dialysis process.
+- During PD, you use a catheter to fill your belly with a cleaning fluid called dialysate.
+A catheter is a thin tube that transports fluid in or out of your body.
+The tissue that covers most of the organs in your belly (the peritoneum) acts as a filter for this process.

 What is dialysate?

 Dialysate is a liquid with sugar in it that pulls fluid and waste from your blood.
 The dialysate holds on to the waste and fluid and removes them from your body when you do an exchange.

 How does the catheter get into my belly?

 Before you start PD, doctors will do a small surgery to put the catheter into your belly.
 The end of the catheter will come out through your skin, either on your belly or your chest.
 Usually, you can stay awake during this surgery — doctors will numb the area of your body where they put in the catheter so you do not feel any pain.

 The two most common types of PD are continuous cycler-assisted peritoneal dialysis (CCPD) and continuous ambulatory peritoneal dialysis (CAPD).

 Use this table to help you compare the two types of PD:

 CCPD uses a machine called a cycler to do your exchanges.